Long ago, dressing rooms provided medieval Ladies Of The Manor with a degree of privacy in houses teeming with servants and extended family.

 For this project in Hampstead we created a large wardrobe set that ran over 12 metres.

-Veneered with crown-cut cedar and contrasting black walnut banding, the effect is eye-catching and elegant.
+Veneered with crown-cut cedar and contrasting black walnut banding (unseen here), the effect is eye-catching and elegant.
+The dressing room was designed with no doors to free up space within the room and give it a boutique flavour.